calvingoc/The-Beazus-League/README.md

 # Looks Like I'm Working League
-The home of the Looks Like I'm Working League </br>
+The home of the Beazus League </br>
 Emulated here:[Basketball](https://play.basketball-gm.com/)</br>

 Pick your team